mjhea0/react-intro/README.md

 1. Explain what React is and how it compares to Angular
 1. Set up a modern React environment with Babel and Webpack
+1. Create and render a React component in the browser

 ## What is React?